audreymateke/se-assignment-5-audreymateke/README.md

 -Install Git:

-     First, ensure that Git is installed on your computer.
+  -First, ensure that Git is installed on your computer.
 If it’s missing, VS Code will prompt you to install it.
 Restart VS Code after installation.

 -Open a Git Repository:
 -To clone an existing repository:

    Use the Git: Clone command in the Command Palette (Ctrl+Shift+P).
     Authenticate with GitHub if cloning from there.
     Select a repository to clone.
+    Use :

-    "git clone  " https- link"
+       -git clone  " https- link"

 -To initialize a new local Git repository:

    Open an existing or new folder in VS Code.
     In the Source Control view, click the “Initialize Repository” button.
 This creates a new Git repository in the folder, allowing you to track code changes.
     - Use  :